How Does Kanban Work For Software Development?

-Kanban’s main advantages are: it helps to improve and to manage the delivery of service in an evolutionary and continuously enhancing manner.
-The three main guidelines in Kanban are:
+Kanban’s main advantages are improving and managing service delivery in an evolutionary and continuously enhancing manner.
+Its three main guidelines are:

-- starting with what you have now, with your current process
+- starting with what you have at the moment, with your current process

-- agreeing to make changes and evolve your approach
+- agreeing to make changes and evolving your approach

-In Kanban, management policies are explicit and its visual representations allow us to understand the process better and quickly.
-Visual models and scientific methods are often included, which also improve collaboration.
+In Kanban, management policies are explicit, and its visual representations allow us to understand a process faster and better.
+It often includes graphical models and scientific methods, which also improve collaboration.

-In software development Kanban works with one specific process at a time: the one on top of the work log.
-This gives flexibility to other processes and ensures that all team members are working in the current process.
-So skyrocketing productivity and limiting the work in process.
+In software development, Kanban works by prioritizing one specific task at a time: the one on top of the work log.
+It gives flexibility to other processes and ensures that all team members work on the most critical tasks.
+The results?
+Skyrocketing productivity and limiting the work in progress.

-In terms of software and IT, Kanban allows the team to deliver services and software more quickly and smoothly.
-Besides that it optimizes the workflow and every level.
-Kanban often leads to the discovery and implementation of new processes that focus on gradual organization and collaboration.
+So, in terms of software and IT, Kanban allows development teams to deliver services and software more quickly and smoothly.
+Besides that, it optimizes the workflow at every level as it often leads to the discovery and implementation of new processes that focus on gradual organization and collaboration.

 Kanban for Agile Teams

-The Kanban methodology is based on the use of Kanban Boards and Cards that represent tasks and workflow overview.
-Kanban is as simple to use as a physical board with color-coded sticky notes.
-A more practical way to use it is through a Kanban program, such as Pipefy.
+The methodology’s basis is Kanban Boards and Cards that represent tasks and a workflow overview.
+Kanban is as easy to use as a physical board with color-coded sticky notes.
+However, a more practical way to apply it is through software such as Pipefy.

-Visualizing work in a Kanban board view will enable you to see
+Tracking your work in a Kanban board view will enable you to see: